Leadership Principles from the Battlefield to the Boardroom

 Play Video View Fees

-In more than two decades serving the Special Ops Community, including 18 years as a Green Beret, Lt.
-Col. Mann led pivotal stability missions in Colombia, Ecuador, Peru, Panama, and Afghanistan.
-Lt.
-Col. Mann is the author of Leading Through Chaos and co-author of Operation Pineapple Express, which will be released in August 2022 and details the story of the dangerous rescue mission of several hundred of our allies in Afghanistan.
-He is also the founder of Task Force Pineapple, a nonprofit organization that provides safe passage of our Afghan allies away from unstable environments and supports them in relocating and resettling to the U.S. In a similar vein, he is the founder of The Heroes Journey, a non-profit which provides warriors, first responders, and their families an outlet to share their stories as a way to heal and transition home from service.
-Lt.
-Col. Mann has advocated on behalf of our troops and Afghan allies in front of Congress and on national media outlets, including CNN, Fox, and ABC.
-In addition to his speaking, Lt.
-Col. Mann channels his captivating storytelling as a playwright and actor in Last Out, his recent play-brought-to-film illustrating the unforeseen costs of war on our veterans — available Memorial Day 2022 on Amazon Prime.
+Mann is the author of Leading Through Chaos and the New York Times bestseller Operation Pineapple Express, which details the story of the dangerous rescue mission of several hundred of our allies in Afghanistan.
+He is also the founder of Task Force Pineapple, a nonprofit organization that provides safe passage of our Afghan allies away from unstable environments and supports them in relocating and resettling to the U.S. In a similar vein, he is the founder of The Heroes Journey, a nonprofit which provides warriors, first responders, and their families an outlet to share their stories as a way to heal and transition home from service.

 In this compelling talk, Lt.
 Col. Mann draws from his experiences leading and connecting people in some of the most challenging, war-torn environments in the world to outline powerful methods for fostering better trust and connection using time-tested Green Beret interpersonal skills that can be adapted by any organization.
 After all, what works in life and battle works even better in life and business.